 For the rest of the fight, you have to keep attacking Rancor while dodging his occasional slams and smashes.
 At the end of the fight, a cutscene will play where Rancor gets his head smashed by the giant door that Luke unlocks by throwing a skull at it.

 After you defeat the Rancor, Jabba the Hutt gets angry and throws you to the Sarlaac but somehow you end up fighting Boba Fett, son of the Jango Fett.
 As Luke Skywalker, Chewbacca, and Lando Carlissian you will fight Boba Fett as three on one. this fight doesn’t have any special segments and relies mostly on the hack and slash part.
 One memorable thing about this fight is that when you have almost defeated Boba, he flies off and you bring him down using the mounted guns at the side of the ship.
 Other than that, this fight is pretty casual.
-On the subject of ships, consider reading our Capital Ships and learn how to unlock them all.

 The fight starts when Kylo Ren turns on Snoke and sides with Rey.
 Snoke as a desperate attempt summons his Elite Praetorian Guards.
 There are eight of them in total and to win the fight you have to dispatch all of them.